cofyc/my-vimfiles/docs/Navigation.md

 `<C-O>`: go to older cursor position in jump list `<C-I>`: go to newer cursor position in jump list

+## Tag jumping

+CTRL-]

+      Jump to the definition of the keyword under the cursor.
+Same as ":tag {name}", where {name} is the keyword under or after cursor.
+			When there are several matching tags for {name}, jump to the [count] one.
+When no [count] is given the first one is jumped to.
+See |tag-matchlist| for jumping to other matching tags.

+CTRL-W ]
+CTRL-W CTRL-]

+    Split current window in two.
+Use identifier under cursor as a tag and jump to it in the new upper window.
+		In Visual mode uses the Visually selected text as a tag.
+		Make new window N high.

+CTRL-W }

+    Use identifier under cursor as a tag and perform a :ptag an it.
+Make the new Preview window (if required) N high.
+If N is not given, 'previewheight' is used.

 ## Navigating files

 `Explore`